topleft/mongo-crud-tutorial/readme.md

 There is a TON going on in there and if you are new to routes, it is really intimidating.
 I broke it down it down somewhat in the comments, but we can dig deeper.

-After we call `router.get` we define the URL path, in this case `/items`.
+After we call `router.get`, we define the URL path, in this case `/items`.
 Our app will use this 'path' to utilize the `GET` functionallity of the app.

-Let me show you what I mean with that 'httpie' we installed earlier.
-In the terminal fire up the database using `sudo mongod`, and also the server using `npm start`.
-Now run:
+Let me show you what I mean with that 'httpie' we installed earlier. 'httpie' is a tool that allows us to test routes in the terminal.
+We test that our endpoints are being hit, examine what information we get back from different endpoints, as well as mock form submits and pass information.
+Remeber, an 'endpoint' is the same thing as a 'route', it is the place where a path take us.

+In the terminal, in you projects root directory fire up the database using `sudo mongod`, and in another tab alos in the project's root directory, fire up the server with `npm start`.
+In yet another tab run:

 ```